GFA-spec/GFA-spec/GFA2.md

 the edge between two consecutive segments, the segment between two consecutive edges, etc.)
 A set can contain a reference to a path, but not vice versa, in which case the orientation of the objects in the path become irrelevant.
+Paths in the graph defined by O-lines can also specify subpaths of the components that need to be traversed.
+This is achieved using brackets and coordinates relative to the original orientation of the segment, e.g. ptg000124l.1(397101:505533)+

 Note: It was discussed whether U/O-lines with the same name could be considered to be concatenated together in the order in which they appear (see [#54](https://github.com/GFA-spec/GFA-spec/issues/54) and [#47](https://github.com/GFA-spec/GFA-spec/pull/47)).
 This multi-line path format was not included in the current version of this specification, but if people want to explore use of this structure, they can do so using a different single letter record code.